zooxdata/Python-Projects/README.md

 1. I've attempted to do them via Object-Oriented Programming Way (Inventory.py, Vehicles.py, VehicleCost.py, Main.py, Reservations.py)

 2. The simple and direct way of using CSV Files that acts like a pseudo-Database and manipulating it via inputs from Users (All the CSVs consists the lists of vehicles and it's details, Python Script for this method is Revised.py)

+Time Converter:
+Input a time in 12-hour AM/PM format, converts it to military (24-hour) time as output.